ernstlab/CNEP/README.md

 *exons_gencode_v19.bed.gz* - bed file with exon coordinates

-These are by default directories with intermediate outputs *SAMPLEDIR* -- Directory where sample files are written
+These are by default directories with intermediate outputs:

+*SAMPLEDIR* -- Directory where sample files are written

 *TRAINDIR* -- Directory where training files are writen